MarFerDom/MarFerDom/README.md

 <h2 align="left">Hi there 👋!
 My name is Marcelo. </h2>
 <br>

-- I’m interested in building robust automatic behaviour.
-As agnostic as they come.
+- I’m interested in building robust autonomous behaviour.

-- I’m looking to learn, always, and that's it.
+- Enjoy tinkering and figuring out the inner workings.

-- If you have a project that involves a lot of brainstorming and tinkering, I’d love to hear about/be part of it.
+- If you're looking for someone to do some brainstorming and prototyping, I’d love to hear about your project.

 <br>